World Diabetes Day – November 14th

 WDD or World Diabetes Day is celebrated on the day of the discovery of insulin by Sir Frederick Banting back in 1922 – November 14th.
 Banting along with Charles Best identified insulin at the University of Toronto.

-The slogan for this year is “Understand Diabetes and Take Control”
+The slogan, in the past has been, “Understand Diabetes and Take Control”

 A new theme is chosen each year to address global concerns.